loisbaker/lee-wave-solver/README.md

 ```
 You will also need *xarray*, *numpy*, *scipy* and *matplotlib* installed in your environment.

-First step is to initialise the solver object with some grid dimensions:
+The first step is to initialise the solver object with some grid dimensions:
 ```python
 solver = LeeWaveSolver(nx=400, nz=401)
 ```